nagi/4-monsters/SPEC.md

 1) An index page which links to the 4 monster pages.
 It should have a title and 4 links.
 2) A page for each moster, with a title something like "Red Monster" etc

+## Players

+Although we haven't created the game yet, we want to allow interested users to enter their email to sign up for marketing emails etc

+The homepage should have a box where users can enter their email.